EVISA Print | Glossary on | Contact EVISA | Sitemap | Home

 (11.09.2005)

 Dr Ioannidis, who works at the University of Ioannina, in northern Greece, makes his claim in PLoS Medicine, an online journal published by the Public Library of Science.
 His thesis that many scientific papers come to false conclusions is not new.
 Science is a Darwinian process that proceeds as much by refutation as by publication.
-But until recently no one has tried to quantify the matter.
+But until recently, no one has tried to quantify the matter.

 Dr Ioannidis began his study by reviewing 49 research articles printed in widely read medical journals between 1990 and 2003.
 Each of these articles had been cited by other scientists in their own papers 1,000 times or more.
 However, 14 of them—almost a third—were later refuted by other work.
 Having established the reality of his point, he then designed a mathematical model that tried to take into account and quantify sources of error.
 Again, these are well known in the field.

 One is an unsophisticated reliance on “statistical significance”.
-To qualify a result as statistically significant, the probability that it is the result of pure coincidence should be smaler than 1:20.
+To qualify a result as statistically significant, the probability that it is the result of pure coincidence should be smaller than 1:20.
 But, as Dr Ioannidis points out, adhering to this standard means that simply examining 20 different hypotheses at random is likely to give you one statistically significant result.
 In fields where thousands of possibilities have to be examined, such as the search for genes that contribute to a particular disease, many seemingly meaningful results are bound to be wrong just by chance.

 In this framework, a research finding is less likely to be true when the studies conducted in a field are smaller; when effect sizes are smaller; when there is a greater number and lesser preselection of tested relationships; where there is greater flexibility in designs, definitions, outcomes, and analytical modes; when there is greater financial and other interest and prejudice; and when more teams are involved in a scientific field in chase of statistical significance.